Törggelen – an antique South Tyrolean tradition

 The word “Törggelen” derives from the term Torggl (= wine press – torcquere).
 Previously, the Törggelen season began on St. Martin’s Day (November 11th).

-A leisurely walk through the breathtaking and picturesque autumn landscape, past chestnut groves, in the background shining red peaks, and the last rays of sun shining through the old “Keschtnbäume” (chestnut trees) – this is the right time to stop for a bite in our cosy tavern.
+A leisurely walk through the breathtaking and picturesque autumn landscape, past chestnut groves, in the background shining red peaks, and the last rays of sun shining through the old “Keschtnbäume” (chestnut trees) – this is the right time to stop for a bite in cosy tavern.

 Recipe